 - After one week return the paste quince and dry for 2 more days and sprinkle with sugar the top to crystallize the paste.

-- When it’s completely dry, cut into a diamond shape or square shape.
+- When it’s completely dry, cut into a diamond shape, round or square shape.

 This sweet is thick like candy and also delicious with cheese.
 Keeps very well in a metal box.